-This article discusses integrating Egnyte and Google Cloud Platform (GCP) to deploy a hybrid cloud and on-premises model.
+This article discusses integrating Egnyte and Google Cloud to deploy a hybrid cloud and on-premises model.

-Egnyte, a GCP Technology Partner and a 2016 Gartner Magic Quadrant Leader for Enterprise File Synchronization and Sharing (EFSS), offers Google customers the ability to create a hybrid SaaS file sync and share infrastructure that harnesses the power and flexibility of GCP services with the security and centralized IT administration of on-premises content management.
+Egnyte, a Google Cloud Technology Partner and a 2016 Gartner Magic Quadrant Leader for Enterprise File Synchronization and Sharing (EFSS), offers Google customers the ability to create a hybrid SaaS file sync and share infrastructure that harnesses the power and flexibility of Google Cloud services with the security and centralized IT administration of on-premises content management.

 With Egnyte Connect, customers who require that some content remain on-premises and who must avoid a cloud-only model can easily use Cloud Storage in addition to their on-premises storage.

 Egnyte delivers EFSS services that anticipate IT and business needs, so users can easily, securely, and intelligently access and share files stored on premises and in Cloud Storage.
 Egnyte provides unparalleled flexibility, unified visibility, and centralized control over data to facilitate collaboration and to optimize legacy and future infrastructure investments.
-Egnyte Connect also works with G Suite.
+Egnyte Connect also works with Google Workspace.

 Enterprise organizations often need to collaborate on large files, such as videos, construction blueprints, or medical imagery.
 Storing these file types in the cloud might result in undesirable latency using a pure cloud-based storage approach, and potentially business disruption if internet connectivity is lost.
 The problem is compounded for geographically dispersed organizations, where some locations might have an unreliable or narrow pipe to the cloud.